Your First Olympic Distance Triathlon: From Zero to 51.5

 Arrive early.
 Give yourself at least 90 minutes before the start to rack your bike, set up transition, use the bathroom multiple times, warm up, and address any last-minute issues.
 Rushing creates stress and leads to forgotten equipment.

 Visualize each transition before the race starts.
-Walk through T1 and T2, noting landmarks and the path you’ll take.
-Know exactly where your spot is in relation to the swim exit and bike mount/dismount lines.
+Walk through T1 and T2, noting landmarks and the path you will take.
+Know exactly where your spot is in relation to the swim exit and bike mount lines.

 Stay calm during the swim start.
 Aggression and contact are common but manageable.
 If bumped, continue swimming.
 If panicked, flip to backstroke until you recover.
 The pack spreads out within the first 400 meters.

 Celebrate crossing the finish line.
-You’ve accomplished something significant.
+You have accomplished something significant.
 Take a moment to appreciate what your body and mind just achieved.

 Common Mistakes to Avoid

 New equipment on race day is a recipe for disaster.
-Everything—suit, goggles, shoes, nutrition—should be tested multiple times in training.
+Everything should be tested multiple times in training.

 Neglecting transition practice leaves easy time on the course.
 Practice transitions weekly during your final month of preparation.